Sandro Veronesi (writer): Works

 An assiduous essayist, much of the material in his non-fiction collections appeared in various daily and weekly newspapers and magazines, and serials, which include: Il manifesto, Epoca, Il Gambero Rosso, La Gazzetta del Prato, l'Unità, Nuovi Argomenti, Panta, Corriere della Sera.
 These books to date include: Cronache italiane (1992) and Live.
 Ritratti, sopralluoghi e collaudi (Bompiani, 1996), each of which originate chiefly from his journalistic writings.
 Occhio per occhio.
 La pena di morte in quattro storie (1992), instead, is an integral study of the death penalty and how it is administered in four different localities around the world: Sudan, Taiwan, the Soviet Union, and California.
 In 2002, Bompiani brought out his previous two collections, together with his “Nuove cronache" (1996–2002), in Superalbo.
 Le storie complete.

 In addition to the above, he has also written numerous introductions of various sorts for numerous books that range from novels to collections of essays on many topics, including soccer and rock music.
 Most recently, he ventured into the world of theatre with his No Man's Land (2003), a drama originating from and similar to Danis Tanovic's film of 2001, this time however with a good dose of Veronesi's caustic irony.

-Veronesi collaborates with numerous newspapers and licterature magazines.
+Veronesi collaborates with numerous newspapers and literature magazines.
 He is also the founder of the publishing house Fandango Libri along with Domenico Procacci, and of the web radio Radiogas.

-In 2010, italian newsmagazine La Repubblica reported that Fandango's artistic director, as part of the promotional campaign of new Veronesi's book, titled “XY", have announced to have inserted some fictional articles in italian language Wikipedia to attract new potential buyers.
+In 2010, Italian newsmagazine La Repubblica reported that Fandango's artistic director, as part of the promotional campaign of new Veronesi's book, titled “XY", had announced to having inserted some fictional articles in italian language Wikipedia to attract new potential buyers.
 Shortly after he publicly apologized, claiming also to have included just one article in it.wiki.